Sept Update: City Council votes to continue Main Street closure, invest in vision

-City Council voices support for Main Street Moves
+City Council votes on Sept.
+16 to continue Main Street Moves

-The Ventura City Council in January voted to continue efforts to make permanent Downtown’s unique year-round street closure using the current Main Street and California Street footprint.
+The Council in January voted to continue efforts to make permanent Downtown’s unique year-round street closure using the current Main Street and California Street footprint.

 The Council listened to diverse views on a path forward, ultimately agreeing that the community benefits of the human-oriented space without cars was worth keeping and warranted further investment.
 The Council on Jan.
 28 voted to continue the closure, to certify an environmental impact report on the project and to continue the Pedestrian Mall Law process.
 You can find more on the City’s website HERE.